ydkb/ydkb.github.io/help/en/bootloader/boothid.md

 ![|600](assets/mac_boothid_01.jpg)

-The firmware used by some keyboards now occupies 31KB of space, and the version installed by brew can not be reflashed directly.
+The firmware used by some keyboards now occupies 31KB of space(Very few, the new firmware after 2023 will be reduced to within 30K), and the version installed by brew can not be reflashed directly.
 The following error message will appear.

 ![|600](assets/mac_boothid_02.jpg)